TVR Wedge chassis sill (‘outrigger’) repairs

 Fabricate the new sill plates as per the drawings, then offer them up to the sill tubes and secure parallel to the bodyshell with a ‘G’clamp, checking alignment of all holes before tacking in place.
 Make any adjustments with file, drill or grinder, then complete the welds.
 The plates are welded along their lower edge, and in the top ‘valley’ formed by the plate and tube.
 (If you are just replacing the plates, it’s possible to carefully grind out these welds and remove the old plates).

-(New sill plate on my car; note tube actually solid once surface rust removed)
+(New right rear sill plate on my car; note tube actually solid once surface rust removed)

 Now you want to ensure that rust stays away for a while: apply suitable paint and underseal in liberal quantities.